explorable-viz/esop2025/author-response/response.md

 Although related inputs is indeed formally dual to related outputs, this was not readily obtained in the POPL 2022 work, because the Galois connections were of types f: I → O1 and g: I → O2 (where 'I' indicates input and 'O' output).
-In this setup, f could be composed with (dual g) and (dual f) with g, but each of those composites is a "linked outputs" analysis of type O1 → O2 or O2 → O1.
+In this setup, f could be composed with (dual g) and (dual f) with g, but each of those composites was a "linked outputs" analysis of type O1 → O2 or O2 → O1.
 To generalise to linked inputs, we need to reformulate f and g as a single Galois connection of type I → O1 × O2 which can then be either pre- or post-composed with its own dual.
 One yields a "linked inputs" analysis of type I → I; the other composite (of type O1 × O2 → O1 × O2) can then be used to recover the POPL 2022 "linked outputs" approach in the new